 These do cost more than a traditional bank product with higher rates and fees, but the flexibility of repayment, which is attached to the fixed percentage of future sales, really helps businesses that fluctuate in sales or are a seasonal business.
 You couple that with the limited documentation you provide, MCA’s really helps companies that fluctuate in sales or are a seasonal business.
 Not every borrower is equal, and sometimes traditional business loan products are not a choice for some.
 There are no limitations for the use of this advance product and can be used for a variety of different purposes, but a majority is working capital needs.

 BCAs, also known as a Purchase of Future Sales Agreements, advance a fixed “lump sum” of money with a discounted purchase price, also known as a specified amount, to payback.
 The advance is repaid by taking a fixed percentage of future overall sales, which is different than an MCA, which takes a percentage of future card sales.
 Payments are collected by a fixed daily or weekly payment deducted from a business bank account, which is based on the fixed percentage of future sales.

-After every month, if the fixed payments taken are more than the set future percentage of sales, than a refund back to the merchant can occur.
+After every month, if the fixed payments taken are more than the set future percentage of sales, then a refund back to the merchant can occur.
 This repayment continues until the payback amount is paid back in full.
 Therefore, there is no term limit with advances as the fixed payback percentage ever changes.
 The time frame to pay back depends on the volumes of future overall sales.
 It’s estimated that Business Cash Advances are set up with expectations of being repaid in 6 to 18 months, but again, it may be longer or shorter depending on future card sales.
-Documentation is limited to 1-page application and three months bank statements.
+Documentation is limited to quick application and three months bank statements.
 No tax return is required.

 Rates: Factor Rates between 1.10% up to 1.45%